playgrdstar/lorenz_threejs/README.md

-# Primer on three.js
+# Primer on vertices in three.js

-A simple primer on three.js
+A simple primer on manipulating vertices in three.js